 - targeted therapies

-You may have some treatments as part of clinical trials.
+You may be offered some treatments as part of a clinical trial.

 Making decisions about treatment